jatinderbhachu/FileBrowser/README.md

 # FileBrowser
 An experimental file browser with a focus on productivity and speed.
+Written in C++17.

 ## Features
 - Basic navigation and file operations